Best Places to Live Near Bellevue: Bellevue, WA Area Town and Bellevue Guide

 Discover Bellevue's Best Suburbs Today

-Bellevue is a city known not only for its thriving business community dominated by innovative tech software and engineering firms, but also by its natural beauty.
+Bellevue is a city known not only for its thriving business community dominated by innovative tech software and engineering firms but also for its natural beauty.

 The suburbs that make up the region have much to offer residents, as well as visitors.
 Many of them feature waterfront access, with boating, swimming, and fishing opportunities.
 Additionally, hiking trails, parks, and nature preserves enable residents to make the most of the mountains, valleys, and plateaus.